riffomonas/minimalR/08_taxonomic_data.md

 <img src="assets/images/08_taxonomic_data//unnamed-chunk-28-1.png" title="plot of chunk unnamed-chunk-28" alt="plot of chunk unnamed-chunk-28" width="504" />

+---

 ### Activity 3
 Can you convert our box plot to a stripchart?
+Put the diagnosis groups in order of increasing severity.

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">